odoo/documentation/content/applications/finance/accounting/bank/reconciliation.rst

    :ref:`matching existing entries <reconciliation/existing-entries>`, :ref:`manual operations
    <reconciliation/manual-operations>`, :ref:`batch payments <reconciliation/batch-payments>`, and
    :ref:`reconciliation model buttons <reconciliation_models_button>`.
 #.
-If the resulting entry isn't fully balanced, balance it by adding another existing counterpart
+If the resulting entry is not fully balanced, balance it by adding another existing counterpart
    entry or writing it off with a :ref:`manual operation <reconciliation/manual-operations>`.
 #.
 Click the :guilabel:`Validate` button to confirm the reconciliation and move to the next
    transaction.

 .. tip::
-   If you aren't sure how to reconcile a particular transaction and would like to deal with it later, use the :guilabel:`To Check` button instead.
+   If you are not sure how to reconcile a particular transaction and would like to deal with it later, use the :guilabel:`To Check` button instead.
 All transactions marked as :guilabel:`To Check` can be displayed using the :guilabel:`To Check` filter.